-Last week, 102-year-old Fred Kummerow died with arteriosclerosis, a disease that he had spent most of his life working to prevent:
+Fred Kummerow died at age 102 of arteriosclerosis, the disease that he had spent most of his life working to prevent.

-• He was the first researcher to show that trans fats in margarines and many prepared foods cause plaques to form in arteries, with a paper published in Science in 1957.
+• He was the first researcher to show that trans fats in margarines and many processed foods caused plaques to form in arteries (Science, 1957;126:698–9).
 At age 100, he was finally successful in suing the FDA to ban trans fats from our foods.
-Trans fats have been linked to 100,000 deaths in the U.S. each year from heart attacks.
+Before they were banned, trans fats had been linked to more than 100,000 deaths in the U.S. each year.

-• He showed that LDL cholesterol in the bloodstream is harmful only after it has been oxidized.
+• Kummerow showed that LDL cholesterol in the bloodstream is harmful only after it has been oxidized.

 • He was one of the first scientists to propose that it is not the saturated fat or cholesterol in meats, dairy and eggs that cause heart attacks.
 Now it appears that other components of these foods may be responsible for their links to heart attacks, strokes and various other diseases.